Qu Wu: Life

 During the first collaboration between the KMT and the Chinese Communist Party, Qu Wu was one of the students sent to study in the Soviet Union, and he graduated from both Moscow Sun Yat-sen University and later the Frunze Military Academy.
 In 1927 the partnership between Nationalists and Communists collapsed because of the Shanghai Massacre; Qu Wu did not approve of the actions of Chiang Kai-shek and he decided to remain in the Soviet Union.
 However, in 1930 he was suspected of being a spy for Japan, and he was sent to a Gulag in Murmansk, where he spent seven years.
 He was released in 1937 and immediately volunteered to serve in China, after Japan invaded.
 His request was approved and he returned to China in 1938, arriving in Chongqing, where he lived in Yu Youren's home.
 Despite his hardships in Murmansk, Qu remained very friendly towards the Soviet Union.

 In January 1939, the Southern Bureau of the Central Committee of the Chinese Communist Party was established in Chongqing, with Zhou Enlai as its head.
 Qu Wu saw the news at "Xinhua Daily" and decided to go to Zhou Enlai.
 Qu Wu said to Zhou that he, like Liu Bocheng and Zuo Quan, had studied military affairs in the Soviet Union.
 Zhou Enlai persuaded Qu Wu to stay outside the Chinese Communist Party and instead engage in united front work.

-Soon, Qu Wu was appointed as the Chief of the Military Advisory Affairs Office of the Nationalist Government Military Affairs Commission and a major general in charge of military liaison with the Soviet Union.
+Soon, Qu Wu was appointed the Chief of the Military Advisory Affairs Office of the Nationalist Government Military Affairs Commission and a major general in charge of military liaison with the Soviet Union.
 Since then, Qu Wu was elected to the KMT Legislative Yuan, and served as the Secretary-General of the Sino-Soviet Cultural Association.
 Entrusted by Zhou Enlai, Qu Wu introduced the current situation to Yu Youren, which made Yu Youren do a lot of work to safeguard the anti-Japanese national united front in the many conflicts between the Kuomintang and the Communist Party after 1939.